-- Assessing the Risk of Sexual and violent Recidivism and Identifying Differences in Risk Factor.
+Assessing the Risk of Sexual and violent Recidivism and Identifying Differences in Risk Factor.
 This study is under the direction of Loyola University and will seek to inform the criminal justice system's probation and parole officers, treatment professionals, and judges as to the accuracy of assessment tools for predicting the risk of sexual or violent reoffending.
 Comparisons between offenders from the prison system and those on probation will be conducted.
-The 12-month project began January 2007. - A Study of Co-occurring Conditions and Treatment Coordination of Jail Detainees.
+The 12-month project began January 2007.
+A report has been received and is under review. • A Study of Co-occurring Conditions and Treatment Coordination of Jail Detainees.
 Conducted by the University of Illinois at Chicago, this study will select and interview 300 adult male and 150 adult female detainees in the psychiatric residential treatment units at the Cook County Department of Corrections jail facility.
 The project will seek to better understand the needs of this high-risk and resource-intensive population and provide a basis for developing better coordinated systems of care within the jail, community and transition to prison for those sentenced detainees.
-This 12-month project began in October 2006.
+This 12-month project began in October 2006 and is in progress.

-An additional Investigator-initiated RFP will be issued in June.
+An additional Investigator-initiated RFP was issued in June, and four new projects have been selected for funding, pending final contract negotiations.

-12. Capital Punishment Reform Study Committee
+10. Capital Punishment Reform Study Committee

-Staff assisted the Capital Punishment Reform Study Committee in the development of an RFP to secure a vendor for the development of a survey regarding capital punishment in Illinois.
+Legislation has passed both the Illinois House and Senate to establish a Capital Crimes Database to be overseen by the Authority.
+Staff had previously assisted the Capital Punishment Reform Study Committee in the development of an RFP to secure a vendor for the development of a survey regarding capital punishment in Illinois.
 Loyola University was the selected Vendor.
+Staff is now working with the vendor to determine data collection strategies and feasibility, as well as a framework for analysis under various data collection scenarios.